-- (5) When an aircraft which has been given clearance to land is completing its approach using atmospheric pressure at aerodrome elevation (QFE), the vertical position of the aircraft shall be expressed in terms of height above aerodrome elevation during that portion of its flight for which QFE may be used, except that it shall be expressed in terms of height above runway threshold elevation: - (i) for instrument runways if the threshold is 2 m (7 ft) or more below the aerodrome elevation; and - (ii) for precision approach runways.
+- (4) A QFE altimeter setting shall be provided to aircraft on request or on a regular basis in accordance with local arrangements. - (5) $\blacktriangleright$ M4 When an aircraft has been given clearance to land or where an aircraft has been informed that the runway is available for landing at AFIS aerodromes and that aircraft is completing its approach using atmospheric pressure at aerodrome elevation (QFE), the vertical position of that aircraft shall be expressed in terms of height above aerodrome elevation during that portion of its flight for which QFE may be used, except that it shall be expressed in terms of height above runway threshold elevation: ◀ - (i) for instrument runways if the threshold is 2 m (7 ft) or more below the aerodrome elevation; and - (ii) for precision approach runways.